liruihui/SP-GAN/README.md

 Log files and network parameters will be saved to `log` folder in default.

-For your reference, the pretrained models are also avalible from <a href="https://drive.google.com/file/d/1AvnHDdR_N63ZGuakhaGkyk0EJPFzsvHR/view?usp=sharing" target="_blank">here</a>
+For your reference, the pretrained models are also available from <a href="https://drive.google.com/file/d/1AvnHDdR_N63ZGuakhaGkyk0EJPFzsvHR/view?usp=sharing" target="_blank">here</a>

 We provide various visulization function for shape interpolation, part interpolation, and so on.

     python visual.py

 ### Evaluation
-Pls ref to
+Please ref to
 <a href="https://github.com/optas/latent_3d_points" target="_blank">Latent-GAN</a>, <a href="https://github.com/stevenygd/PointFlow" target="_blank">PointFlow</a>, and <a href="https://github.com/fpthink/PDGN" target="_blank">PDGN</a>